WooCommerce Review: Does Woo Still Rule the e-Commerce World?

 It's safe to say that eCommerce is booming.
 Multi-Billion dollar booming, in fact.
 And one of the main reasons is that the tools you need to sell online are becoming cheaper, smarter, and more user-friendly.

 In this WooCommerce review, I'll break down the pros and cons.
-Then I'll give you some examples of how everyday people like you and me are using this tool to make money.
-And if you decide that Woo isn't right for you, I'll give you some alternatives that might be a better fit to grow your eCommerce empire.Free WooCommerce Download Here
+Then I'll give you some examples of how everyday people like you and me are using this tool to make money with their online stores.
+And if you decide that Woo isn't right for you, I'll give you some alternatives that might be a better fit to grow your eCommerce empire (and you may be interested in some Shopify alternatives).Free WooCommerce Download Here

 WooCommerce is the #1 eCommerce platform in the world.
 Super-powerful extensions allow for nearly infinite customizations to your online store, checkout process, and follow-up communication.

 It's a no-brainer choice for those of you that have an established WordPress site or ❤ WordPress so much that you have zero interest learning a new platform.

 - #1 eCommerce platform in the world

 - Very SEO-friendly

 - Too many extensions = slow (lost sales) & expensive

 - A big responsibility: responsible for WordPress, hosting, security, updates, themes & plugin conflicts